 Conclusion

 There are different ways how to make pantry smell good, but first, you have to eliminate the causes.
-As we have mentioned, there are reasons why the pantry smells bad that have to be sorted out first.
-Also, the more stuffy your pantry is, the more chances there are that it will smell bad.
+As we have mentioned, there are reasons why the pantry smells bad which have to be sorted out first.
+Also, the more stuffy your pantry is the more chances it will smell bad.
 Follow the above steps to cool down the pantry by letting fresh air in and other remedies.
 Hopefully, this will help your pantry smell good.